Antisocial behaviour (ASB) is behaviour that causes nuisance, alarm, or distress to others. Examples include:

 - close down premises for a period of time

-The Antisocial Behaviour Officer will support the complainants throughout the court proceedings.
-If you wish to speak to an Antisocial Behaviour Officer, call us on telephone: 01904 551555.
+We will support the complainant throughout the court proceedings.
+If you wish to speak to an Anti-Social Behaviour Officer call on telephone: 01904 551555.

 Safer York Partnership